Sirius Black: Harry Potter prequel

-Portrayals within films
+Portrayal in films

 Sirius is portrayed by Gary Oldman in the Harry Potter film adaptations.
 Oldman revealed that he accepted the part because he needed the money, as he had not taken on any major work in several years in order to spend more time with his family.
 The actor compared Sirius to John Lennon, and also said he was "surprised by how difficult it was to pull off", comparing the role to Shakespearean dialogue.
 Oldman suggested Sirius' hairstyle, while Alfonso Cuarón, the director of the third film, designed his tattoos.
 He had read the first book, and his children were fans of the series.
 The part made Oldman a hero with his children and their schoolmates.
 Oldman said about his work in the Harry Potter films that he has "...done so much R-rated work, it's nice to have a job you can show your kids".
 Oldman was not aware of the character's early death when he took on the role, and has said that had he known, he would have approached the role differently.

 Though Sirius appears several times during Goblet of Fire, the character appears very briefly in the film adaptation, in an expository scene in the Gryffindor common room's fireplace, with Oldman providing the voice.
-The actor appears again in Order of the Phoenix.
+Oldman appears again in Order of the Phoenix.
 It has been stated that Oldman and Daniel Radcliffe became very close during the filming of the series.
 Sirius as a teenager also made a brief appearance in Order of the Phoenix, played by James Walters.

-Just as in the book, Sirius returns via the Resurrection Stone in The Deathly Hallows – Part 2 alongside James, Lily and Remus right before Harry enters the Forbidden Forest to face Voldemort.
+Just as in the book, Sirius returns via the Resurrection Stone in The Deathly Hallows – Part 2 alongside James, Lily, and Remus right before Harry enters the Forbidden Forest to face Voldemort.
 The character is referenced for the final time in the last scene, where it is revealed that Harry and Ginny's first born son was named after both James and Sirius.